Imran4424/Software-Architecture/SolidPrinciples.md

 Objects should be replaceable with their subtypes without affecting the correctness of the program.

-What it means that, the functions that use pointers or references of
+What it means that, the functions that use pointers or references to base/super classes must be able to use objects of derived/sub classes without knowing it.

 # Interface Segregation Principle